You’ve got to fight for your right to party.

 It seems that everywhere you turn there’s a threat to your health

-- pollution in the air you breathe
+- particulates in the air you breathe

 - toxic mercury in the fish you eat

 - a computer keyboard that gives you carpal tunnel syndrome

 - prescription drugs with a long list of harmful side-effects

 - hospitals that incubate deadly bacteria immune to antibiotics

 - consolidation of hospitals and medical practices driving costs up and quality down.

 The economics and politics of this country make it harder than ever to be healthy.